Net Promoter® Score

-Promoters are your customers who are loyal and enthusiastic about your organization and will continue buying and referring others.
+Promoters are your customers who are loyal and enthusiastic about your organisation and will continue buying and referring others.
 Promoter referrals fuel viral growth that helps bring in new customers at a lower acquisition cost.
 The cutoff score for Promoters is intentionally set high at 9 to ensure that the customer is an exceptionally enthusiastic fan.

 Passives are generally satisfied customers but lack the enthusiasm of Promoters.
 A ranking of 7 or 8 is no doubt impressive, but experience has shown that this group is still vulnerable to competitive offerings and not immune to defection.